Spatially Adaptive SWIPT with Pinching Antenna under Probabilistic LoS Blockage: Introduction

 \begin{itemize} \item We present a PA-assisted SWIPT system that exploits the mechanical reconfigurability of PA to enhance both ID and EH under dynamic blockage conditions.

-\item We formulate an optimization problem to jointly optimize the PA position and PS ratio to maximize the average SNR under average EH and PA placement limits, capturing the fundamental trade-off between EH and ID performance.
+\item We formulate an optimization problem to maximize the average SNR by jointly designing the PA position and PS ratio subject to average EH and PA placement limits, capturing the fundamental trade-off between EH and ID.

-\item We derive a closed-form solution to the non-convex problem, which is proven to achieve the optimal performance, providing valuable design insights.